01 Biological dentistry · Explainer

 None of it requires a meridian to explain.
 It is ordinary biology: inflammation releases signalling molecules that circulate in the bloodstream, a hidden infection quietly keeps the immune system working in the background, and the materials resting against living tissue become part of your daily chemistry.
 These are connections we can actually measure - and they, not the chart, are what guide treatment.

 • Chronic gum inflammation.
-Periodontitis is associated in the medical literature with a wider inflammatory burden on the body - a connection studied through immunology, not meridians.
+Periodontitis is associated in the medical literature with a wider inflammatory burden on the body, including studied cardiovascular associations - a connection examined through immunology, not meridians.

 • Hidden infection.
 Persistent inflammation around a non-vital tooth, an old extraction site or an impacted wisdom tooth can place ongoing strain on the system.

 This is the evidence-supported reason biological dentistry looks beyond the single tooth - and it is exactly where the chart hands over to real diagnostics.
+It is also the approach we take as a holistic dentist in Germany.
 Explore biological dentistry

 Traditional model · meridian chart, EAV/Voll Evidence-supported · inflammation, infection, materials